mossyegghead01/random-event/docs/API.rst

 |

 .. exception:: InvalidEventType
-   Indicate that the function name is invalid, caused by unsupported function name for :func:`event` decorator
+   Indicate that the function name is invalid, caused by unsupported function name for :func:`events.event` decorator